pucherot/Pi.Alert/README.md

   - Scan the network searching connected devices using the scanning methods described
   - Store the information in the DB
-  - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify and Telegram via [shoutrrr](https://github.com/containrrr/shoutrrr/))
+  - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify and Telegram via [shoutrrr](https://github.com/containrrr/shoutrrr/)) and to the Frontend
   - DB cleanup tasks via cron
   - a [pialert-cli](docs/PIALERTCLI.md) that helps to configure login, password and some other things